-Equality is the main goal of the Fair Housing Act.
+Equality is the main goal of the Fair Housing laws.
 It serves to grant everyone awareness of their rights to be fairly treated in housing.
 Whether one is purchasing real estate, selling or applying to rent, the law protects them.
 It brings to light discriminatory acts that should be avoided and are subjected to penalty.
 The Fair Housing law seeks fair treatment and highlights the rights of the protected classes.

-Behind the Fair Housing Act
+Behind the Housing Act

 - Familial status (pregnant women and those with children under 18)

 Housing discrimination in housing takes many forms.
 Here are some examples of discrimination that can occur:

 • Only specific types of tenants or buyers are targeted for advertising.
 Others are excluded based on race, religion, color, familial status, disability, origin or sex.

 • When a borrower asks real estate agents about loan availability but no information about loan types are offered.

 • When a borrower asks about a loan and a different interest rate or loan term is given.

 • When a borrower asks mortgage lenders about a loan and different requirements are given that are not part of the standard list.